ccb-hms/HarvardInovalonUserGuide/README.md

 You will be prompted `Password for [USERNAME]@MED.HARVARD.EDU:`.
 Type your password and press enter.
 You can verify that the ticket was acquired by running the `klist` command.
-If authentication was successful, you see output similar to:
+If authentication was successful, you should see output similar to:

 ```
 Ticket cache: FILE:/tmp/krb5cc_96451_9FpM4g